1988 Football League Cup final

-The 1988 Football League Cup Final (also known as the Littlewoods Challenge Cup Final for sponsorship reasons) was an association football match between Luton Town and Arsenal on 24 April 1988 at Wembley Stadium, London.
+The 1988 Football League Cup final (also known as the Littlewoods Challenge Cup final for sponsorship reasons) was an association football match between Arsenal and Luton Town on 24 April 1988 at Wembley Stadium, London.
 It was the final match of the 1987–88 staging of the Football League Cup.
-Luton were making their first League Cup Final appearance, while the competition holders Arsenal were appearing in their fourth final.
+Luton were making their first League Cup final appearance, while the competition holders Arsenal were appearing in their fourth final.

 Each club needed to get past five rounds to reach the showpiece event at Wembley.
 Both clubs made comfortable progress; Luton scored 14 goals and conceded three, Arsenal on the other hand conceded two fewer.
+Gus Caesar replaced David O'Leary in Arsenal's starting eleven, as the Irishman was ruled out for the final having damaged his achilles weeks prior.
 Luton for the final were without Darron McDonough who injured himself in training, but David Preece and Ricky Hill both returned to the side after lengthy periods of treatment.
 Goalkeeper Les Sealey was not fit in time to play, so Andy Dibble deputised in goal for only his sixth appearance of the season.
-Gus Caesar replaced David O'Leary in Arsenal's starting eleven, as the Irishman was ruled out for the final having damaged his achilles weeks prior.

 Arsenal, the defending champions, entered the match as favourites, but went behind early when Brian Stein scored.
 Luton's disciplined approach, coupled with a strong performance by Dibble, contained Arsenal to few chances throughout the game.
 The holders equalised and took the lead in quick succession through Martin Hayes and Alan Smith, but failed to seal the win when Nigel Winterburn missed a penalty.
 A revitalised Luton staged a late comeback; Caesar's failed clearance led to Danny Wilson equalising, and in the 90th minute, Brian Stein scored the winner after poor defending from Arsenal.

 The 1988 final was Luton's first major cup victory; their manager Ray Harford later described it as the greatest win in his time at the club.
 Luton did not qualify for European football the following season, despite winning the League Cup as UEFA chose not to relax its ban on English teams.
 Arsenal manager George Graham in the meantime strengthened his squad as a result of his team's poor defensive display.
 Caesar found his playing time limited in subsequent seasons, as the manager brought in Steve Bould.
-The 1988 final has been regarded as one of the best in the competition's history and the most exciting at Wembley, and has been likened to the "five-minute" FA Cup Final of 1979.
+The 1988 final has been regarded as one of the best in the competition's history and the most exciting at Wembley, and has been likened to the "five-minute" FA Cup final of 1979.